bigfix/bfdocker/besserver/README.md

 credentials are documented [here](http://www-01.ibm.com/support/knowledgecenter/#!/SS63NW_9.2.0/com.ibm.tivoli.tem.doc_9.2/Platform/Adm/c_types_of_installation_evaluation.html).
 The password for EvaluationUser is that set to
 DB2_ADMIN_PWD in `bes-install.rsp`.
 The BigFix Console can be downloaded from http://support.bigfix.com/bes/release/

+## Using the Vagrant box
+As an alternative to running this in a docker host a Vagrant file is included.
+This creates a VirtualBox CentOS box (VM), installs and configures docker and then builds the evaluation edition of BigFix server.

+Prerequisites for this are [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com).

+The Vagrant provisioner requires a docker hub account that has access to the db2express-c image.
+See the notice at the top of this page for more details.
+The docker hub account credentials should be passed to Vagrant as environment variables.
+Set `BF_ACCEPT=true` to accept the BigFix license.
+To put the box on the VirtualBox private network set `OHANA=1`; this will allow a console VM on the same host to connect to the server.
+For example:

+`$ BF_ACCEPT=true DOCKER_EMAIL=eval@bigfix.com DOCKER_PASSWORD=pwd \
+    DOCKER_USERNAME=bigfixit OHANA=1 vagrant up`